 The reasons why someone might decide to translate their documents can be varied.
 From a marketing perspective, for example, as business owners realize that the most successful marketing strategies involve the creation and distribution of impactful content, the appropriate localization of such content into other languages is the next logical step if they are looking to reach global markets.

 From a cultural perspective, to name another scenario, multicultural teams have become the norm within many workplaces, which calls for translation as an information accessibility effort.

 Whatever the reasons motivating someone to hire translation services, English to Spanish translation, in particular, makes it necessary to consider the 5 key tips outlined below:

-1. Understand Cultural Differences
+1. Understand and Adapt to Cultural Differences

 Need to Translate Your Website?

 Read how to do it here: 5 Steps of Website Localization

 The most direct implication of this length and density difference between English and Spanish is that localization should be part of the product design rather than an afterthought.
 In other words, anticipating this issue will save website and app owners time and money compared to having to fix the layout at the time of uploading the translated text to the final user interface.

 3. Beware of the Ambiguity that Language-Specific Grammatical Features Can Cause